usegalaxy-eu/website/index-ssh.md

 ---

-# Welcome to the Galaxy for Social Science and Humanities!
+# Welcome to the Galaxy for Social Sciences and Humanities!

 {:.no_toc}
 <br>